btannady/projects/README.md

 Created using Riot Games Developer API to effectively track live gameplay statistics.
 Enormous stockpiles of data is transferred using JSON files and algorithmically arranged to effectively assist players in identifying statistically-proven strengths and weaknesses of their teammates and opponents.
 <br />
 <br />
 This program is meant to act as a competitive gameplay software tool for League of Legends players.
-Users of 'Strategy Stats' are given the ability to quickly search in real-time for performance history data pertaining to their teammates and opponents.
+Users of 'Scouter Buddy' are given the ability to quickly search up previous performance history of teammates and opponents in real-time, allowing players to make improved strategic decisions based on calculated statistics.
 <br />
 <br />
 Made with Python and Riot Games Developer API.